flbarfield/Early-WebBuilds/README.md

 -------------------------------------------------------------------
 Below is a list of things I've attempted to make.
 Decending order from the project I've most recently added to:

 1) Templates: My very first personally satisfying basic layout crafted from the ground up.
-No images
+Also starting to incorporate Design principals I'm currently reading about.

 2) Product Page V2: Redux of the first, except now learning how to use grid formatting.